 “What’s needed is a digital health profile of our population, and not just focusing on patients presenting with clinical manifestations.
 It is time to create a digital twin of our population; there’s a need to aggregate the available data intelligently to enable the visual health profile of our population, deliver personalized care and improve academic knowledge for our future workforce”

-The investments should not primarily focus on medical equipment or supplies procurement, the investments should guide towards evidence-based problem identification and outcomes to be improved now and in the future.
+The investments should not primarily focus on medical equipment or supplies procurement, the investments should guide towards evidence-based problem identification, prediction, and outcomes that need to be improved now and in the future.

 WHAT ABOUT THE ROLE OF ARTIFICIAL INTELLIGENCE (AI): Generally speaking, and when it comes to innovation, Canada was one of the first countries in the world that announced an Artificial Intelligence strategy in 2017.
 The Canadian government launched the Pan-Canadian Artificial Intelligence (AI) Strategy in its 2017 budget with an allocation of $125 million, administered by CIFAR.